Resource-efficient quantum algorithm for linear systems of equations

 where we assume that all circuits are executed for the same number of shots, $n_{shots}$.
 Details on the derivation of Eq.~\eqref{eq:countvqls} can be found in App.~\ref{sec:circcount}. \\ Within the SQLS, instead, $N_{circuits}/ step$ is given by Eq.~\eqref{eq:shadowbound}.
 Using the same considerations as above for the VQLS, the number of circuits per step is given by:

 Here, the constant of proportionality in Eq.~\eqref{eq:shadowbound} is set to $1$, which our numerical experiments reported in Sec.~\ref{sec:convergence} show to be a conservative value.
-The power of $2k + 1$ is a worst-case scenario consideration for the terms $\delta_{ij}^r$.
+The power of $2k + 1$ is a worst-case scenario for the terms $\delta_{ijlp}^r$.

 From a direct comparison of the equations above, we can see that the SQLS has an exponentially better scaling of the $N_{circuits}/step$ with respect to the number of terms in the linear system ($L$) and the number of qubits ($n$).
 However, a drawback of the SQLS that is directly inherited from the classical shadows approach is the exponential scaling in the locality of the Pauli strings, $k$, which is the reason behind our initial low-locality assumption (see Sec.~\ref{sec:sqls}).
 A graphical representation of the scaling of $N_{circuits}/step$ as a function of $L$ is reported for both algorithms in Fig.~\ref{fig:resouce_investigation}b.
 These results are obtained by assuming to have $n=50$ qubits, corresponding to a $2^{50} \times 2^{50}$ linear system dimension, and a variable number of Pauli strings, $L \in [4, 2500]$, with locality $k \in [2,3,5,7]$ for the SQLS case.